What is Xanax Toxicity?

 Xanax is a product used in human and veterinary medicine.
 While the margin of safety is very high in our pets, accidental overdose can occur.
 Your dog may receive the incorrect dosage upon administration or he may accidentally get a hold of the bottle himself.
 Symptoms of a mild toxicity may include severe sedation, incoordination, nausea, and agitation.
 A more severe toxicity may include symptoms of vomiting, hypothermia or hyperthermia, respiratory depression and cardiac depression.

-You should seek veterinary treatment as soon as possible for your dog if he is experiencing any of these symptoms.
+You should seek veterinary treatment as soon as possible for your dog if he has ingested more Xanax than he should have or is experiencing any of these symptoms.
 Your veterinarian will be able to confirm your dog’s toxicity with blood work and a urinalysis.
 Depending on the severity of your dog’s toxicity, your dog may just need supportive treatment at home, or he may need to be hospitalized if his case is more severe.
 His prognosis of recovery will depend on the severity of his toxicity as well as how quickly you seek medical treatment for him.

 Xanax toxicity can range from mild to severe.
 In the most severe cases it can lead to respiratory and/or cardiac distress for your dog.
 This is considered a medical emergency and you need to get your dog to your veterinarian as soon as possible.